smartdevicelink/sdl_evolution/proposals/nnnn-transform-setdisplaylayout-requests-to-ui-show.md

 #### Change 3: Transform `UI.Show` response to `SetDisplayLayout` response for application

 While the HMI will return a `UI.Show` response for the transformed request, the application will still expect a `SetDisplayLayout` response.
-The will require changes to observe the returning `UI.Show` response and transforming that response into a `SetDisplayLayout` response for the application.
+This will require changes to transform the returned `UI.Show` response into a `SetDisplayLayout` response for the application.

 ```c++
 SetDisplayLayoutRequest::SetDisplayLayoutRequest(